Twins vs. Blue Jays Player Props Betting Odds

-Sportsbooks have set player props for Bo Bichette, Carlos Correa and others when the Toronto Blue Jays host the Minnesota Twins at Rogers Centre on Saturday at 3:07 PM ET.
+Player prop betting options for Bo Bichette, Carlos Correa and others are available in the Toronto Blue Jays-Minnesota Twins matchup at Rogers Centre on Sunday, starting at 1:37 PM ET.

 Bet on this matchup or its props with BetMGM!